com-lihaoyi/mainargs/readme.md

 # mainargs

-MainArgs is a small, dependency-free library for command line argument parsing.
+MainArgs is a small, dependency-free library for command line argument parsing in Scala.

 MainArgs is used for command-line parsing of the [Ammonite Scala REPL](http://ammonite.io/) and for user-defined `@main` methods